 Children are given regular opportunities to reflect on and express their emotions within lesson times and through classroom areas and activities too.
-Each class teacher has received training in using Calm Kids techniques and to support children to regulate their emotions.
+Each class teacher has received training in using Relax Kids techniques and to support children to regulate their emotions.

 In some instances, children may need more targeted support from the school ELSA with aspects such as behaviour, play skills, self-esteem, social skills or bereavement, amongst other things.
 Our school ELSA is highly trained and sessions can take place individually or in small groups, daily or weekly, depending on the children's needs and always in communication with the class teacher, SENDCo and parents.
+In school, we also have access to a Children's Emotional and Wellbeing Coach, Kate Drennan, who runs an 8 week intervention of 'Relax Kids' with individual children.

 In addition, referrals and advice can also be sought from Behaviour Support or the Educational Psychology Service.
+Referrals to these services may be made for a more bespoke support for individual children.